cmr624/cm-phaser-library-docs/contents/docs/get-started/introduction.md

 CM-Phaser-Library is an open source, accessible Phaser 3 library built in Typescript.

+To install with npm, use `npm i cm-phaser-library`

 Click [here](quick-start) to start developing.

 Click [here](contribute) to learn how to contribute either to the docs or the library itself.